csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

 [escalator became stairs](https://www.youtube.com/watch?v=tqOkWWV6a_U).

-The web platform moves slowly, and I understand that can be frustrating for developers who want to innovate, but over a decade of consultancy experience has taught me time and time again that the alternative is much more restrictive in the long term.
-What’s brand new today starts to show its age much more quickly.
+The web platform moves slowly, and I understand that can be frustrating for developers who want to innovate, but [over a decade of consultancy experience](/consultancy/) has taught me time and time again that the alternative is much more restrictive in the long run.
+What’s brand new today starts to show its age much more quickly than something that’s already stood the test of time.

 Every layer of abstraction made in the browser moves you further from the platform, ties you further into framework lock-in, and moves you further away